Aurelius-LLC/Remotr/website/docs/developing-aggregates/roots-and-entities.md

 1. **Keep Roots Empty**: Never add methods directly to Aggregate Roots
 2. **Entity Key Types**: Entity keys must always be strings
 3. **No Cross-Aggregate Commands**: Never execute commands across different aggregates
-4. **Handle Entity Dependencies**: When entities depend on each other, execute commands from the Aggregate Root
-5. **Size Matters**: Design aggregates to handle reasonably-sized groups of related entities
+4. **Size Matters**: Design aggregates to handle reasonably-sized groups of related entities

 For more information on how aggregates manage concurrency and message processing, see TODO: Link to [Aggregate Architecture](../features-and-advantages/simplified-concurrency.md#aggregate-architecture) and [Message Processing and Concurrency](../features-and-advantages/simplified-concurrency.md#message-processing-and-concurrency).